veit/jupyter-tutorial/docs/productive/envs/pipenv/use.rst

 Further information on pipenv and VCS can be found in `Pipfile spec
 <https://github.com/pypa/pipfile>`_.

-The version management credentials can also be specified in the pipfile, e.g.
+The version management credentials can also be specified in the pipfile, for example

 .. code-block:: ini